Find a dealer

 Most punctures, nail holes or cuts up to 6 mm confined to the tread may be repaired by a tire professional using industry-approved procedures.

 An on-the-wheel plug-only repair is not reliable and is dangerous.
-After a puncture the inside of a tyre must be inspected.
+After a puncture the inside of a tire must be inspected.

 Solution: